wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/azure-health-bot/includes/7-summary.md

 In this lab, you learned about how to setup Microsoft Azure Health bot, Dynamics 365 Customer Service for Omnichannel, and PowerApps Customer self-service portal.
 You also learned how to integrate all these apps together to build an end-to-end scenario that addressed the following:

-1. Installation and setup of Azure Health Bot*.*
+1. Installation and setup of Azure Health Bot.

     - Installed Azure Health bot from Azure Market Place and create a new health bot instance.